 There is good reason to know what it means to maintain Vaginal pH balance.
-The Natural Balance of a Women’s Vaginal microbiome serves an Important Role in reducing risk factors for disease and infections.
+The Natural Balance of a Women’s Vaginal microbiome is important in reducing risk factors for disease and infections and promoting vaginal health.

 Molecular-based approaches demonstrated a greater degree of microbial diversity both within and between women than previously recognized.
 The vaginal microbiome may fluctuate during various states of health, such as during the menstrual cycle or after menopause, and there may be differences in the vaginal microbiome between women of different ethnicities.